 3. The Bargaining Stage : Bargaining never provides a sustainable solution.
 We bargain or seek a compromise when fear gets the best of us.
 This is when we sabotage progress and success in our lives and in our quest for inner peace.

 4. The Depression Stage : The title of this stage is deceiving because it is truly an indicator that you are beginning to accept, with emotional attachment, your past and your present.
-At this point, you may feel sadness, regret, remorse, fear and uncertainty.
+At this point, you may feel depressed and sad, regret, remorse, fear and uncertainty.
 You have begun to release and remove the barriers and blocks to peace.

 5. The Acceptance Stage: This stage indicates that you have emotionally detached yourself from your past and its regrets, the present and what are your current circumstances and the future, with all that is yet to be.
 By accepting ‘what is’ you begin to take inspired action and see people and the world very differently.